Are you aware of the most common heavy metals that can ruin your health?

 · Sleep disturbances

 · Muscle weakness

 · Lack of appetite

-In severe cases, lead poisoning can cause death, particularly if the quantity ingested has been high.
+In severe cases, lead poisoning can cause death, mainly if the quantity ingested has been high.

 These symptoms usually appear after three weeks from the moment of exposure.

 More severe symptoms can include:

 · Convulsions and seizures